MaarVFX/ComfyUI-Portable-Launcher/README.md

 # ComfyUI Portable Launcher 🚀
 A lightweight, open-source, single-window "Quality of Life" launcher for [ComfyUI Windows Portable](https://github.com/Comfy-Org/ComfyUI).

-The Portable setup launches external terminal and opens the UI in a separate browser window.
+The Launcher makes your ComfyUI Windows Portable look and feel like the desktop version.
-This launcher unifies everything into one clean interface.
-No additional menus or toolbars, your ComfyUI Portable takes all the space it needs, much like the desktop version.
+No additional menus or toolbars, your ComfyUI Portable takes all the space it needs, and with no separate CMD window.

-If you're like me and you want your ComfyUI Portable work like the Desktop App, this little app might help.

 I'm not planning on developing it much further, I made it to help me organize my workspace, but if you have any suggestions how to streamline the worklow further, I might take a look.